ArnaudHemmerle/xrr_trough/README.md

 - Click on ```Calib.
 XRR``` in JupyLabBook
 - Go to the first m4pitch point (ideally on the plateau of total reflection), for example m4pitch = -0.08 at 8 keV
 - Align c10tablepitch and zs
-- Tune gamma so that the reflected beam is in the desired zone of the Pilatus (for ex. y=925)
+- Tune gamma so that the reflected beam is in the desired zone of the detector (for ex. y=925)
 - Create a small ROI centered on the reflected beam (useful for control on Salsa)
-- Report the values and the distance Pilatus-trough (center of the trough)
+- Report the values and the distance detector-trough (center of the trough)
 - Click on ```Start```

 ### Calibration